ZanderBrumbaugh/ZanderBrumbaugh.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm an NLP researcher at the University of Washington.
+My research focuses on the improvement and alignment of language models for real world settings.
+I've recently been working on mitigating negative behaviors such as temporal misalignment and model sycophancy in language models which can affect utility and downstream task performance.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate 🙂
     design:
       columns: '1'
   - block: collection